How to Change Your Watch Strap?

 - Put again in place the spring bars using the spring bar tool.
 Then, insert the long end of the strap in between the bar and the case beginning at the 12 o’clock side of the watch.
 The direction should be from the top going to the bottom side of the watch’s case.

 - Pull the longer strap until the desired length.
 Then continue threading it till it reaches the 6 o’clock side of the watch.
 Then finish stranding it by inserting it into the buckle of the shorter strap.
-It should form a long single strap that you can wrap on your wrist and adjust accordingly until you are already comfortable wearing it.
+It should form a long single strap that you can wrap on your wrist and adjust accordingly until you are comfortable.

 - Since NATO straps are originally designed longer than the usual strap sizes, they always have at least a centimeter-long extra part after wrapping it on the wrist.
 That part is usually bent either inward or outward to hide it and to let the watch have an overall clean look.